 But first, here are some basics.

 The liver is the largest organ inside the human body.
 About the size of a football, it is located in the upper right part of the abdomen.
 We can’t live without a functioning liver.
-It’s the body’s filter and warehouse.
+It’s the body’s filter, power plant and warehouse.
 Almost all cells and tissues in the body depend on the liver.
 When something goes wrong with the liver, it can have a serious effect on almost every other organ in the body.

 A little more than 1.5 quarts of blood pump through the liver every minute, allowing the liver to quickly and effectively remove toxins and waste products from the bloodstream.
 At the same time, the liver stores important nutrients such as vitamins, minerals and iron.
 The liver also plays a role in managing levels of certain substances in the body, such as cholesterol, hormones and sugars, which are all necessary for survival and are potentially harmful when out of balance.
 The liver also has a key role in digesting food because it produces bile.
 In addition, the liver controls blood-clotting factors, which prevent excessive bleeding.

 Hepatitis is a general term that means inflammation of the liver.
 The ancient Greek word hepa refers to the liver, and the Latin word itis means inflammation (as in arthritis, dermatitis and pancreatitis).

 Inflammation of the liver—hepatitis—has several possible causes, including:

 - Toxins and chemicals such as excessive amounts of alcohol.

 - Autoimmune diseases that cause the immune system to attack healthy tissues in the body.